THE DOVER WAR MEMORIAL PROJECT

 Fussell, W.

-William Billingham Fussell, 8247, was a Corporal in the 1st battalion of the Princess Charlotte of Wales' Royal Berkshire Regiment.
-He was 22 when he died on 4th November 1914.
-He is commemorated on the Menin Gate.
+William Bellingham Fussell, 8247, was a Corporal in the 1st battalion of the Princess Charlotte of Wales' Royal Berkshire Regiment.
+He was 22 when he died on 4 November 1914.
+He is commemorated on the Menin Gate, panel 45.

-William Bellingham Maulever Fussell 20 years bachelor Lance Corporal Berkshire Regiment 8 Kingswood Villas William Maulever Fussell (deceased) Gentleman
+William Bellingham Mauleverer Fussell 20 years bachelor Lance Corporal Berkshire Regiment 8 Kingswood Villas William Mauleverer Fussell (deceased) Gentleman

 Ivy Hannah Fogg 19 years spinster 8 Kingswood Villas Horatio Norman Cecil Jack Fogg (deceased) Police Constable